What Conditions Do We Treat?

 - Distal Radial Fractures also known as Colles’ or Smith’s fracture occur traumatically and is associated with shortening of the radius and malalignment of the wrist.

 - Finger Dislocation/Volar Plate Injury occurs when the finger joint is hyperextended (bent backwards) causing the volar plate ligament to tear.
 It can occur along with an avulsion fracture.
+At Action Rehab this injury is treated with a dorsal blocking splint and gentle range of movement within the splint with grading of exercises and strengthening.

 - Finger Fractures occur traumatically with treatment depending on the location and type of fracture sustained.
+If treated conservatively a splint can be fabricated to immobilise the fracture and provide a lightweight, waterproof support.